flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 ---
-# Adding a Function to a Module
+# Adding a C Function to a Python Module

 ```c
 static PyMethodDef npb_methods[] =  {